ucdavis/cru-computing/collections/_helpdesk/how-to-transfer-to-campus-zoom-instance.markdown

   <br />
   <li><b>Your email address is listed as the owner of a different Zoom instance</b>
     <ul style="PADDING-LEFT: 20px">
       <li>If you email address is the listed as the owner of a different Zoom instance, you will first need to transfer ownership of the other Zoom instance to another email address before you can transfer your Zoom account to the CA&ES Zoom instance.
+(Zoom KB: <a class="external-link" href="https://support.zoom.us/hc/en-us/articles/115005686983" target="_blank">Changing the account owner</a>)
       <br />
       <br />
       If the other Zoom instance is affiliated with UC Davis, it is recommended you <a class="external-link" href="http://kb.ucdavis.edu/?id=0637" target="_blank">create a Departmental Computing Account</a> to transfer the other Zoom instance to so that all members of the other Zoom instance can transfer to the CA&ES Zoom instance successfully.</li>